Nigeria's Got Talent: Season 2

 The second series of the show was aired on 8 November 2013, with all three judges returning.
 After rigorous auditions across the cities in Nigeria, it concluded on 8 February 2014 with Robots for Christ winning the second season.
 The highlights of the finale was posted to YouTube on 9 February 2014.

 Criticism

-Although Henshaw had been promoted as the show's mean judge à la Simon Cowell, she has been criticized for going too far.
+Although Henshaw had been promoted as the show's mean judge à la Simon Cowell, she has been criticised for going too far.
 At Season Two's Port Harcourt auditions, she interrupted a singer credited as Heaven by stating, "There is no heaven here.
 Stop singing and get off the stage, or else I will leave to call your father as the judge".